barthelemyf/SDG-sandbox/process_and_method/methodology/phase4.md

 ## Step 13.
 Review draft data model
 ![#0175DB](https://via.placeholder.com/15/0175DB?text=+) **Key activities**
 <pre>
 The <b>Working Group members</b> directly review the proposed model and/or contact domain experts for reviewing it.

-The <b>editors</b> process the comments received and propose solutions.
+The reviewers are encouraged to propose a solution to their own issue.

+The <b>editors</b> consolidate the proposed solutions and explain the pros and cons of the different solutions to the Working Group.
+If needed, the editors seek for additional contribution from the reviewers in collaboration with the moderator and rapporteur.

+The <b>editors</b> classify the issues and tag major issues which should be commented in priority by the reviewers.

 </pre>

 ![#01BDDB](https://via.placeholder.com/15/01BDDB?text=+) **Description**